Tim55667757/TKSBrokerAPI/README_EN.md

 trader = TinkoffBrokerServer(
     token="",  # Attention!
 Set your token here or use environment variable `TKS_API_TOKEN` accountId="",  # Attention!
-Set your accountId here or use environment variable `TKS_ACCOUNT_ID` iList=None,  # Do not use previous saved dictionaries with instruments from broker server useCache=True,  # Use auto-updated local cache from `dump.json` )
+Set your accountId here or use environment variable `TKS_ACCOUNT_ID` )